milasudril/langmorph/README.md

-# langmorph
+# Introduction

-A command line tool to generate new words, given a set of known letter groups, and a text corpus.
+`langmorph` is a command line tool to generate new words, given a set of known letter groups, and a text corpus.

 ## Usecases